Skip to main content

 • Results interpretation: Probability-based results from Bayesian testing are often easier to understand and explain to non-technical stakeholders.
 Rather than communicate results with p-values and statistical significance, you can say, "There's a high chance that the new design will attract more users."

-• Informative results: Because Bayesian A/B testing provides probabilistic statements instead of just a simple 'yes' or 'no', this means you get a better understanding of how likely it is that one version is better than the other.
+• Informative results: Because Bayesian A/B testing provides probabilistic statements instead of just a simple 'yes' or 'no,' this means you better understand how likely one version is that it is better than the other.
 Saying, "There's a 90% chance that Version A is better than Version B," gives you a more nuanced and informative answer.

 The Candu Results Table

-Once you have launched your experiment, you can click on the 'Analytics' tab of your experiment and start tracking results in real time.
+Once you have launched your experiment, you can click on the 'Analytics' tab to start tracking results in real-time.

-Below is a rundown of our results table and how to interpret the metrics!
+Below is a rundown of our results table and instructions on interpreting the metrics!

-• Rows: All of the goals you have set for your experiment will appear as a new row so you can measure the conversion rate and impact for each.
+• Rows: Each of the goals you have set for your experiment will appear as a new row, allowing you to measure the conversion rate and impact for each.

-• Columns: Each version/variant and/or control group will appear in a new column so you can compare results across all options.
+• Columns: Each version/variant and/or control group will appear in a new column, allowing you to compare results across all options.

 • Users: This is the total number of your users who have viewed each version.